-remove any items or objects that could be used to climb into the fenced area of a pool, trough, or water storage unit e.g. chairs, bins, bikes, any overhanging trees

-- make sure no child swims in any water without: - written permission from family member to learn water safety and swimming - appropriate educators/child ratios in place - having sufficient numbers of educators present who have first aid or recognised water safety and rescue procedures. - at all times children near water are closely supervised.
-A child will never be left unattended near any water - ensure that all water containers are made inaccessible to children and also make sure children's play areas are safely fenced off from water hazards such as rivers, dams, creeks, lakes, irrigation channels, wells etc. - immediately empty all wading pools/water troughs etc. after every use, storage should prevent the collection of water e.g. upright/inverted, also check grounds after rain or watering and empty water that has collected in holes or containers - Ensure wading/water trough are hygienically cleaned, disinfected and chlorinated appropriately: - o on a daily basis remove leaves and debris, hose away surface dirt and scrub inside with disinfectant - o wash away disinfectant before filling trough
+- remove any items or objects that could be used to climb into the fenced area of a pool, trough, or water storage unit e.g. chairs, bins, bikes, any overhanging trees - make sure no child swims in any water without: - written permission from family member to learn water safety and swimming - o appropriate educators/child ratios in place - o having sufficient numbers of educators present who have first aid or recognised water safety and rescue procedures. - at all times children near water are closely supervised.
+A child will never be left unattended near any water - ensure that all water containers are made inaccessible to children and also make sure children's play areas are safely fenced off from water hazards such as rivers, dams, creeks, lakes, irrigation channels, wells etc. - immediately empty all wading pools/water troughs etc. after every use, storage should prevent the collection of water e.g. upright/inverted, also check grounds after rain or watering and empty water that has collected in holes or containers - display a Cardiopulmonary Resuscitation (CPR) guide near any swimming pool, wading pool, or body of water - ensure wading/water trough are hygienically cleaned, disinfected and chlorinated appropriately: - o on a daily basis remove leaves and debris, hose away surface dirt and scrub inside with disinfectant - o wash away disinfectant before filling trough